openlawteam/whitney-mccoy-openlaw/README.md

 2. "cd client" (client folder in the root directory).
 3. "npm run start"

+# Todo for Jennifer & Kevin
+In the 'fresh-token-contract' branch.
+This is a fresh solidity contract with no tokens minted.
+Ownership is with your Eth address: 0xA57fB5A5aD51beb3854D801ea3Ad6AC2845CD082.
+So, you should be the only Minter.

 # Todo:

 - on TransferToken component - 'success message' takes too long to load ( > 2min after the transaction has cleared on MetaMask).
 Same issue for "MintToken" and "AllowSpender" components on the Artist-Dashboard.